 I stand still for a while.
 Noticing how tired I am.
 I just want to sleep.
 But I promised her I’d stay awake.
 She hates it when she can’t sleep, and I won’t wake up.
 I hate staying awake when she can’t sleep, and I hate having to talk to her in the night.

 Bill comes back into the bedroom and flops down on the bed.
 He’s still wearing his clothes from work and they stink.
 His shirt stinks more than anything.
 The smell of it rises in the air and loops around the room before finding my wrinkled nose.
 He looks up at me and breathes and I smell the vodka on his breath.
 He must think I’m an idiot.
-He probably thinks I don’t know where he’s hidden it.

 He’s got his legs hanging half off the bed.
 His feet touch the floor.
 He looks at me for five minutes before he goes to sleep.
 He snores.
 The sound makes me want to throttle him.
 Makes me want to wrap my thin fingers around his ugly neck until he can’t make that insufferable sound anymore.
 Instead, I go to the kitchen and pour myself a coffee.
 I hate coffee but it gives me something to do.
 I drink it as soon as I pour it and it burns my throat and my tongue.
 It tastes bitter.
 I look out the window and see a few airplanes flashing.
 I can’t see any stars, but the airplanes shine red and I watch them shine.